 Create a tokenizer using NLTK

 Next, we use NLTK to create a tokenizer function.
-The command below will shoot the NLTK downloader and prompt the installation of the punkt data, the string in charge of executing the fragmentation of a sentence of words and to return individual values.
+The command below will shoot the NLTK downloader and prompt the installation of the punkt data, the string in charge of executing the fragmentation of a sentence of words, and return individual values.

 In order to make it easier to apply tokenization to our new Pandas data frame column, we need to cook up a few further lines of code.